JohnTheNerd/website/content/blog/faster-local-llm-assistant.md

 Let's think about a smarter solution.
 To do so, let's learn more about how a language model works in the first place!
 NVIDIA has some [amazing documentation](https://developer.nvidia.com/blog/mastering-llm-techniques-inference-optimization/) about LLM inference that was incredibly helpful.

 Language models have two phases.
 These are called "prefill" and "decode".
 When you send a prompt to a language model, you can see both of these in action.
 Prefill happens before you see the _first_ token, and decode happens for _every other token_ that is output.
 Decode is relatively stable and the overall "slowness" caused by decode is merely linear based on how much the LLM output.
-Streaming to HomeAssistant would really help reduce perceived slowdown by decode, but I couldn't really figure out the HomeAssistant codebase.
+Streaming to Home Assistant would really help reduce perceived slowdown by decode, but I couldn't really figure out the Home Assistant codebase.

 Let's focus on prefill for now, as I have discovered that it was taking a majority of the inference time.
 If you use language models often, you may have noticed that prefill scales really badly for very long contexts.
 This is because prefill latency increases _quadratically_ based on the context length.
 [Here is an interesting paper](https://arxiv.org/abs/2405.08944) that explains all the challenges of having very large context sizes.
 Since we are passing the entire smart home state to the LLM, prefill times are quite bad.
 Furthermore, Llama 3 has an 8k context size, and I was already at 60% before I even thought of adding weather information!
 Based on my previous experiences, the worst part of CPU inference with llama.cpp is always prefill, so I can only imagine how bad this would be without GPUs.